 You may have heard of, or know personally, mothers who have successfully carried and given birth to twins or more babies.
 Newspapers and magazines often carry articles on such families, and the story is usually one of joy, rather than heartache.

-At present, about 1 in 4 in vitro fertilisation (IVF) / intra-cytoplasmic sperm injection (ICSI) pregnancies leads to the birth of twins.
-This means that after IVF/ICSI, you are around 20 times more likely to have a multiple pregnancy than you would be if you'd conceived naturally.
+At present, about one in six in vitro fertilisation (IVF) pregnancies leads to the birth of twins.
+This means that after IVF/ICSI, you are around 11 times more likely to have a multiple pregnancy than you would be if you'd conceived naturally.

-Other fertility treatments, such as drugs and intrauterine insemination (IUI) can also increase the risk.
+Other fertility treatments, such as Clomiphene citrate (tablets used to induce ovulation) and intrauterine insemination (IUI) can also increase the risk.

-Multiple pregnancy and birth carry significant risks to the children and they also carry considerable risks for mothers.
-See Risks to the child for more information.
+Multiple pregnancy and birth carry significant risks to the children.
+Find out more about the risks to the child.

 "Multiple births increase risks for mothers and babies.
 They should not be seen as inevitable and acceptable outcomes of assisted reproduction."